foxamanda2/BlackJack/README.md

 III.
 If it is a bust mark as lost.
 III.
 If the player decides to stand save that value.

+-Might explore the idea of one class in order to create the variables more at the end.

 I. Create a class to store computers(dealer) hand
 II.
 Deal the computer(dealer) 2 cards off the top of the deck, but do not reveal the cards just store them II.
 Take those values out of the deck.
 (New variable?)